Scalable Surface-Based Manipulation Through Modularity and Inter-Module Object Transfer: Results

 \subsection{Object passing}

 During object passing, the rolling and sliding behaviors depend strongly on the object’s shape and surface characteristics.
 The more irregular the object, the more distinct and variable its motion becomes during transfer.
-To ensure effective control, maintaining consistency in these behaviors is essential.
-To evaluate this, each object was passed from the center of the starting module (M0) to the center of an adjacent module (M2) and then back to M0.
-The experiment was repeated three times to assess behavioral repeatability across multiple trials.
+To evaluate transfer repeatability, each of six objects (Table~\ref{tab:objects}) was passed from the center of module M0 to adjacent module M2 and back, repeated three times.
+Figure~\ref{fig:behaviour} presents the resulting trajectories, with vertical lines indicating module boundary crossings.

-Figure~\ref{fig:behaviour} presents the results of object passing for six different objects with varying shapes, sizes, friction coefficients, and weights (see Table~\ref{tab:objects}).
-The vertical lines indicate the moment when the object crosses a module boundary.
-Spherical objects such as the apple (Fig.~\ref{fig:p_apple}) and sphere (Fig.~\ref{fig:p_sphere}) primarily exhibited consistent rolling behavior, while the disk showed similar consistency through sliding, attributed to its large contact area and low center of gravity.
-In contrast, the cube (Fig.~\ref{fig:p_cube}) and dice (Fig.~\ref{fig:p_die}) displayed variations in motion across runs; the cube rolled in multiple discrete steps, whereas the dice tended to roll in single steps, reflecting differences in size and weight.
+Spherical objects such as the apple (Fig.~\ref{fig:p_apple}) and sphere (Fig.~\ref{fig:p_sphere}) exhibited consistent rolling behavior, while the disk showed repeatable sliding due to its large contact area and low center of gravity.
+In contrast, the cube (Fig.~\ref{fig:p_cube}) and dice (Fig.~\ref{fig:p_die}) displayed greater variability across runs: the cube rolled in multiple discrete steps, whereas the dice tended to roll in single steps, reflecting differences in size and weight.
 The cylindrical object exhibited both rolling and sliding depending on its orientation, with greater variability when misaligned.
+Overall, smoother symmetric objects produced stable repeatable trajectories, while irregular geometries increased variability in both lateral and vertical motion.
+The mean positional deviation across all objects remained within $0.03$~m, confirming consistent inter-module transfer performance.